Safe Use of Aromatherapy during Pregnancy

 - Dilute essential oils before applying to the skin.
 For massage over large areas of the body use a maximum concentration of 2% essential oil (i.e. 4 – 6 drops per 10mls carrier oil).
 Appropriate carrier oils are cold pressed vegetable, nut or seed oils such as sweet almond, macadamia or sesame oil.

 - When adding essential oils to the bath always blend in a dispersant before adding to the water.
-If you don’t have a dispersant mix the essential oils into ½ cup full cream milk or 2 teaspoons vegetable oil and then disperse into the water.
+If you don’t have a dispersant mix the essential oils into 2 teaspoons vegetable oil or unscented shower gel and then disperse into the water.

 - Inhalation of essential oils, such as in a vaporiser or on a tissue, carries much less risk but still err on the side of caution regarding how much you use.
 Also remember a woman’s sense of smell is often much more acute during pregnancy.